FEND16/git-assigment-fend16/yoko_andrae/yoko_andrae_busfare.md

     Check how much Bus fare is

-    WHILE Bus fare is less than balance move to the charging loops
+    WHILE Bus fare is less than balance move to charging stage

-      //Charging-loops start
+      //Charging start - starting from 500 bills
-      WHILE Bus fare is more than 500
+      IF Bus fare is more than or equal to 500
-          Charge 500 as many times as possible Subtract 500 from balance
-          Add 1 to the total number of Transactions END WHILE
+          Charge 500 as many times as possible Subtract amount for this stage from balance Add the number of Transactions for this stage END IF

-      move to next loop
+      move to next stage - charging with 200 bills

-      WHILE Bus fare is less than 500 & more than 200 Charge 200 as many times as possible Subtract 200 from balance
-          Add 1 to the total number of Transactions END WHILE
+      IF Bus fare is less than 500 & more than or equal to 200 Charge 200 as many times as possible Subtract amount for this stage from balance Add the number of Transactions for this stage END IF

-      move to next loop
+      move to next stage - charing with 100 bills

-      WHILE Bus fare is less than 200 & more than 100 Charge 100 as many times as possible Subtract 100 from balance
-          Add 1 to the total number of Transactions
+      IF Bus fare is less than 200 & more than or equal to 100 Charge 100 as many times as possible Subtract amount for this stage from balance Add the number of Transactions for this stage

+      END IF
+      //End charging

   END WHILE
-      //Charging-loops end

-  END WHILE
+  RETURN the number of transactions and balance
 ```